Uncovering molecular and cellular mechanisms of immune cell trafficking across the blood-CSF barrier in autoimmunity

 Barriers protecting the brain against infection or harmful toxic agents were also thought to block the entry of immune cells, leaving immune functions to brain-resident microglia cells.
 This dogma was recently overturned when it became clear that immune cells cross, mainly for surveillance, especially at the Blood-CSF barrier.

-Implications of Immune Cell Trafficking
+Immune Cell Trafficking

-Furthermore, while harmful immune cell trafficking is a hallmark of brain autoimmunity, e.g., Multiple Sclerosis and Neuro-Lupus, enhanced trafficking might help to fight brain tumours, and even to resolve neurodegenerative conditions, e.g., Alzheimer’s Disease.
+Furthermore, while harmful immune cell trafficking is a hallmark of brain autoimmunity, e.g., Multiple Sclerosis and Neuro-Lupus, enhanced trafficking might help to fight brain tumors, and even to resolve neurodegenerative conditions, e.g., Alzheimer’s Disease.
 Yet the study of immune cell trafficking across the Blood-CSF barrier is severely hampered by a shortage of suitable methodologies.

-Research Focus
+Research Findings

-- Dominant transepithelial leukocyte migration (through, rather than in between, cells) will enable us to catch the trafficking events ‘red-handed’ and to identify molecular and cellular trafficking mechanisms.
+We investigated Blood-CSF barrier dysfunction in Lupus and discovered a brain lymphoid structure with enhanced immune cell trafficking.
+Dominant transepithelial leukocyte migration (through, rather than in between, cells) will enable us to catch the trafficking events ‘red-handed’ and to identify molecular and cellular trafficking mechanisms.

-- Harnessing innovative methodologies involving:
+Harnessing innovative methodologies involving:

 - Single-cell RNAseq